 If you visit Kyoto with a group, be sure to make a reservation at Sushi Gen for a full sushi experience designed just for you.

+Craving more time in Kyoto?
+Discover what to eat and explore our full list of Kyoto restaurants.
 Traveling around?
 Explore the best omakase sushi in Tokyo.
-We have a list of the best omakase sushi in Osaka, too.
+We have a list of the best Osaka omakase sushi, too.